 Imaging For Your Health

-Mercy Imaging Centers are committed to healing the whole body.
+Dignity Health Advanced Imaging is committed to healing the whole body.

 Positron Emission Tomography (PET) is a state-of-the-art imaging tool that allow physicians to pinpoint the location of cancer within the body before making treatment recommendations.
 The highly sensitive PET scan images the biology of disorders at the molecular level.